tmpbci/LJ/README.md

 - Web ui : In your browser open webui/index.html.
 Javascript is needed.
 - Status update every 0.5 seconds : every etherdream DAC state, number of buffer points sent,...
 - "Optimisation" points automatically added, can be changed live for glitch art.
 Search "resampler" commands.
-- A compiled version for os x of nannou.org etherdream+laser emulator is included.
-For more information https://github.com/nannou-org/ether-dream
+- A compiled version for os x and linux of nannou.org etherdream+laser emulator is included.
+For more informations, like license see https://github.com/nannou-org/ether-dream
 - A 3D anaglyph client example

 #